Data Processing Addendum

 1.1 For this DPA:

-1.1.1 “CCPA” means the California Consumer Privacy Act, including as modified by the California Privacy Rights Act (“CPRA”) once the CPRA takes effect, together with any implementing regulations;
+1.1.1 “CCPA” means the California Consumer Privacy Act of 2018, including as modified by the California Privacy Rights Act (“CPRA”) once the CPRA takes effect, together with any implementing regulations;

 1.1.2 “Controller” means the entity which determines the purposes and means of the Processing of Personal Data;